BAFT Releases Updated New York Law Master Participation Agreement

 • Abhijit Patil, State Bank of India

-• Silvio Pestalozzi, UBS Switzerland AG
+• Silvio Pestalozzi, UBS AG

 • Joshua Quigley, Bank of America Merrill Lynch